-While in college, Stefante interned in the USF Athletics and Marketing department and WTSP 10.
+While at USF, Stefanté interned in the USF Athletics and Marketing Department and WTSP 10.

-She is a member of the National Association of Black Journalists and Alpha Kappa Alpha Sorority, Incorporated.
+Stefanté is an active member of the National Association of Black Journalists and Alpha Kappa Alpha Sorority, Incorporated.

 To send her stories ideas, email her at firstname.lastname@example.org.